 The track provides the required technology background on all-important imaging techniques, including accurate recognition of healthy and pathological tissue.
 Mathematical models and tools for image processing are explained to allow accurate reconstruction and visualisation of the treated organ sections.
 For the intervention a combination of technological approaches is made: robotics, navigation and laparoscopy are, for instance, combined with novel strategies for focal treatments, such as laser-, thermal- or cryo-ablation.

 Safety issues are integrated in the curriculum in the course on radiation expertise, focusing on ionising radiation in imaging and therapy.
 The safety aspects of magnetic resonance imaging and ultrasound are addressed in the course on imaging technologies.

 Technical master students who dedicate themselves to this track will gain unique knowledge on state-of-the-art medical imaging technologies.
 They will be able to manipulate data obtained by these technologies and implement them for surgical interventions and the improvement of minimally invasive procedures and biomedical implants.

 The first year of the three-year programme consists of courses that offer technological deepening in a clinical context.
-Each semester is completed with two clinical skills courses, an optional course and a clinical case.
+Each semester is completed with two clinical skills courses and an optional course.
 Students can choose the optional course freely from all master courses offered by the university (or other universities).